dddrrreee/cs140e-win19/lab1-blink/lab.md

   on your computer.

   Mechanically:
-  1. Unplug the USB-to-pi.
+  1. Unplug the USB-TTY.
-  2. Plug SD card into computer.
+  2. Plug SD card into your computer and figure out where it's mounted.
-  3. Copy the files from firmware/ onto it.
+  3. Copy all the files from the 'firmware/' directory onto the SD card.
-  4. copy part1/blink.bin in this directory to the SD card as kernel.img.
+  4. copy 'lab1/part1/blink.bin' to the SD card as 'kernel.img'.
   5. unmount the SD card (don't just pull it out!  data may not be written out.)
   6. connect the LED to GPIO20 and ground.
-     Use docs/gpio.png to figure out which this is.
+     Use 'docs/gpio.png' to figure out which this is.
   7. Plug the SD card into your pi
   8. plug in the USB-to-PI to your USB to power the pi.